 loin | tenderloin | baby back ribs | back fat

-The loin is a tender muscle that can be cut into steaks (bone-out), chops (bone-in), roasts, or we can use the whole muscle to make Canadian Back Bacon.
+The loin includes tender muscles that can be cut into steaks (bone-out), chops (bone-in), roasts, or we can use the whole muscle to make Canadian Back Bacon.
 Baby back ribs come from this section too but if you want bone in chops, you can't have back ribs.
 The tenderloin is also located in this section and is the most tender cut on the whole animal.
 It is very lean so you must be careful not to overcook it.
-Best to wrap it in bacon just to be safe ;) There is a lovely double band of fat running along to top of the loin section.
+Best to wrap it in bacon just to be safe ;) You can have your chops cut with the tenderloin included to make a pork T-bone.
+There is a lovely double band of fat running along to top of the loin section.
 The top layer is usually removed and used for sausage making or rendered to make lard.

 belly | spareribs